Criminal Lawyers in Robbery Defense

 - Not necessary for someone to be home at the time of robbery.
 It's enough that it's the habitual residence.

-- Defense: We prove the place was NOT an inhabited house (e.g., office, warehouse, uninhabited second home) to avoid the aggravating circumstance.
+- Defense: We prove the place was NOT an inhabited house (e.g., office, warehouse, uninhabited second home) nor an annex functionally connected to the dwelling, to avoid the aggravating circumstance.

 Scaling: Jurisprudential Requirements